FlipWebApps/GameFramework/Readme.txt

-Game Framework - Free v3.2
+Game Framework - Free v3.3

 Thank you for using Game Framework.

 This package features the main core of Game Framework.
-There is also an extras bundle in addition to this framework also contains a lot of useful additional content to get you up and running including:
+There is also an extras bundle in addition to this framework that contains a lot of useful additional content to get you up and running including:

 	- 3 UI themes (Cartoon, Space, RPG)
 	- The full Beautiful Transitions asset for beautiful screen and UI wipes and transitions